sph-mn/sph-sc-lib/readme.md

 code is under gpl3+, documentation under cc-by-nc.

 # local-memory
-register memory allocations locally on the stack and free all allocations up to point easily
+track memory allocations on the stack and free all allocations up to point easily

 ```c
 #include "sph/local-memory.c"